Diffusion Models with Deterministic Normalizing Flow Priors: Experiments

-We compare our method with state-of-the-art diffusion-based models as well as nonlinear diffusions.
+We compare our method with prominent diffusion-based models and nonlinear diffusions, providing a representative evaluation within the current state-of-the-art landscape.
 There have been a few prior works that have leveraged diffusion models with nonlinear diffusions.
-Specifically, the examples found in the literature are: LSGM~\cite{vahdat2021score} which implements a latent diffusion using VAE; DiffFlow~\cite{zhang2021diffusion} which uses a flow network to nonlinearize the drift term; SB-FBSDE~\cite{chen2021likelihood} and~\cite{de2021diffusion} which reformulate the diffusion model into a Schrodinger Bridge Problem (SBP); TDPM~\cite{zheng2023truncated} that focuses on reducing the diffusion trajectory by learning an implicit generative distribution using AAE, and; INDM~\cite{kim2022maximum} which uses a flow network to implicitly construct a nonlinear diffusion on the data space by leveraging a linear diffusion on the latent space.
+Specifically, the examples found in the literature are: LSGM~\citep{vahdat2021score} which implements a latent diffusion using VAE; DiffFlow~\citep{zhang2021diffusion} which uses a flow network to nonlinearize the drift term; SB-FBSDE~\citep{chen2021likelihood,de2021diffusion} which reformulates the diffusion model into a Schrodinger Bridge Problem (SBP); DPM-OT~\citep{li2023dpm} which treats inverse diffusion as an optimal transport (OT) problem between latents at various stages; TDPM~\citep{zheng2023truncated} that focuses on reducing the diffusion trajectory by learning an implicit generative distribution using AAE, and; INDM~\citep{kim2022maximum} which uses a flow network to implicitly construct a nonlinear diffusion on the data space by leveraging a linear diffusion on the latent space.
 We show that, compared to these methods, our flexible approach provides better generative modeling performance.
 We demonstrate this on the CIFAR-10 image dataset, which compared to CelebA-HQ-256 is far more diversified and multimodal.

-As is done in previous research~\cite{song2020score,jing2022subspace}, the best training checkpoint with the smallest FID is utilized to report the results on CIFAR-10 dataset.
+As is done in previous research~\citep{song2020score,jing2022subspace}, the best training checkpoint with the smallest FID is utilized to report the results on CIFAR-10 dataset.
 One checkpoint is saved every 50k iterations for our models, which have been trained for 1M iterations.
 The batch size is also fixed to 128.